mdrideout/junjo-server-deployment-example/README.md

 # Exclude hidden files
 $ rsync -avz --delete -e ssh ~/path/on/local/machine/ root@[your-ip-address]:folder_name/ --exclude='.??*'

+# ssh into the server again
+$ ssh root@[your-ip-address]

-# SSH into the server and go to the caddy folder
+# cd into to the folder you uploaded the project to
-$ cd ~/caddy
+$ cd ~/folder_name

 # Copy the .env.example file and rename it to .env
 $ cp .env.example .env

 # Edit the .env file and update the required environment variables
 $ sudo vi .env

+# Exit the vi text editor with escape key, then type :wq to save and quit

 # Launch the docker compose configuration in detached mode so it runs in the background
 $ docker compose up -d --build